YU-LIN-LIN/ESL_mid_project/Report.md

 ### Discussions and conclusions
   In this project, I know how to construct TLM model adequately by using TLM bus API and do high level synthesis with stratus tools.
+  Adding HLS configuration to optimize the synthesis result.